 The 5-speed transmission is equipped with five forward gears and one reverse.
-All forwards gears are synchronized.
+The 2nd, 3rd, 4th and 5th gears are synchronized.
 The shift pattern is embossed on the gear shift knob.

 Do not shift the transmission into R (Reverse) while the vehicle is moving as this could damage the transmission.